Line Siting Committee

 Yes.
 The Committee has fairly broad discretion and can require that a plant or transmission line conform to certain conditions.

-Within the parameters of the law, the Commission can also amend an application to include conditions it deems necessary for a project to be in the broad public interest.
+Within the parameters of the law, the Commission can modify a certificate granted by the Committee to include conditions it deems necessary for a project to be in the broad public interest.

 Arizona Corporation Commission